Hourglass Body Proportions: Complete Measurements Guide (2026)

 What are hourglass body proportions?

-How do I calculate my body proportions?
+How do I calculate my hourglass proportions?

-Can proportions change with weight gain or loss?
+Can hourglass proportions change with weight?

 Are hourglass proportions the same at every size?